crypto101/book/ssl-and-tls.rst

           value="TOKEN_VALUE_HERE">

 … they can prefix the guess with the known part of that.
-In this case, it's a CSRF token; a random token selected by the server and given to the client.
+In this case, it's a :term:`CSRF` token; a random token selected by the server and given to the client.
 This token is intended to prevent malicious third party websites from using the ambient authority present in the browser (such as session cookies) to make authenticated requests.
 Without a CSRF